jiriks74/start_papermc.sh/README.md

 > **Warning**
 >
 > - This script is not made for migrating versions.
-If you're migrating versions, delete your old server's `.jar` file and change ther version in the script's settings
+If you're migrating versions, delete your old server's `.jar` file and change the version in the script's settings
+> - I am not responsible for any lost data
-> If enough people request it (or someone creates a PR) I'll add this functionality
+> - If enough people request it (or someone creates a PR) I'll add this functionality

 ## Basic setup
 > **Note**